bclindner/ivory/README.md

-Ideally you only have to change this once in a blue moon, but if you do, you can use the `"dryRun": true` option to prevent Ivory from taking action, so you can test some rules on recent live reports.
+Ideally you only have to change this once in a blue moon, but if you do, you can use the `"dryRun": true` option to prevent Ivory from taking action, so you can test some rules on recent live moderation queues.

 ### Running